bitrise-io/devcenter/_articles/tips-and-tricks/use-bitrise-yml-from-repository.md

      it into the editor on [bitrise.io](https://www.bitrise.io) (in `bitrise.yml` mode of the editor)
 5. Save the changes.

-!!! note "After downloading the original bitrise.yml from bitrise.io"
+{% include message_box.html type="note" title="After downloading the original bitrise.yml from bitrise.io" content="
 The original `bitrise.yml` you downloaded from [bitrise.io](https://www.bitrise.io) most likely includes the steps to retrieve your repository.
 These steps will be redundant, as you will define how the repository should be accessed in the "wrapper" config on [bitrise.io](https://www.bitrise.io), so go ahead and remove the `activate-ssh-key` and `git-clone` steps from it before you would commit it into your repository.
+"%}

 ### bitrise.yml content for bitrise.io